What is Prepaid Electricity?

 The Payment Process

-Since you’re paying for your electricity in advance, you won’t receive a billing statement at the end of the month.
-Instead, you will place money in your account before you use the electricity.
-Every day, your meter is read remotely and you will receive either a text message or an email that reveals how much electricity was used and how much is left as your available balance.
-Another way to explain this process is to compare it to putting gas in your car.
-When you put gas in your car, you’re filling up the tank – and when you add funds to your prepaid account, you’re filling up your balance.
+By paying for electricity in advance, customers won’t receive a billing statement at the end of the month.
+Instead, you deposit money into your account before you use the electricity.
+Every day, your meter is read remotely and sends customers either a text message or an email that shows how much electricity was used and the available balance in the account.
+Just like putting gas in your car, you’re filling up the tank to then operate your car.
+In a prepaid electricity plan, when you add funds to your account, you’re filling up your balance.
 In both scenarios, you can fill it up a little or a lot – but you don’t want to wait until the gauge/balance is empty.

-You can make your prepaid electricity payments online (using the online portal) and you’ll receive a confirmation by text or email.
-You can even set up autopay to have a certain amount taken out of your account on a recurring basis.
-However, you can also pay by phone using the automated system, or you can pay in person at one of the many Moneygram locations, not just in Texas, but throughout the country.
+You can make your prepaid electricity payments online and you’ll receive a confirmation by text or email.
+Customers can pay via the app, by phone, or in person at one of the many Moneygram locations.

 Since your electricity use is being monitored on a daily basis, you’ll always know how much electricity you’re using, how much it costs, and how much remains on your balance.
 The daily alerts you receive are quite detailed.
 For example, a typical daily alert might look like this: